 Social Media Fundamentals

-Back when I was a top-performing financial services agent, some of the most effective ways of reaching prospective customers included cold-calling, consumer shows, and print advertising.
-For small business owners and sales professionals today, communication with prospective customers is becoming increasingly difficult, as customers become increasingly unreachable.
+When I was a top-performing financial services agent, some of the most effective ways of reaching prospective customers included cold-calling, consumer shows, and print advertising.
+For small business owners and sales professionals today, communication with prospective customers is becoming increasingly difficult as customers become increasingly unreachable.

-With more and more people, spending more and more time online, social media is becoming a brand’s best advertising medium.
-Only 18% of traditional TV campaigns generate a positive return-on-investment (ROI).
-While 25% of social network users have gone directly to an online retailer after learning about a new product or brand.
+With more and more people spending more and more time online, social media is becoming a brand’s best advertising medium.
+Only 18% of traditional TV campaigns generate a positive return on investment (ROI).
+Meanwhile, 25% of social network users have gone directly to an online retailer after learning about a new product or brand.
 Conversations about your brand

 (good and bad) are happening online… whether you like it or not.
 You must be part of that conversation.

 The question of social media ROI is like questioning the ROI of your computer.
 Could you measure the ROI of your computer?
 Probably not.
 Could you do business without it?
 Probably not.
 The social media tidal wave is here.
 Are you swimming with the current or against it?
-Learning and applying these social media fundamentals will help you get started launching social media campaigns to reach the unreachable customer.
+Learning and applying these social media fundamentals will help you launch campaigns to reach unreachable customers.

 Facebook is a social networking site that opened in September 2006 to everyone of ages 13 and older with an email address.
 The website currently has more than 400 million active users worldwide.
-It allows users to add friends and send them messages, and update their personal (and business) profiles to notify friends (and fans) about themselves.
-I signed up for my Facebook account in June 2007 and use it to share sales-related information and upcoming events with fans.
+It allows users to add friends, send them messages, and update their personal (and business) profiles to notify friends (and fans) about themselves.
+I signed up for my Facebook account in June 2007 and used it to share sales-related information and upcoming events with fans.

 Twitter is a social networking and micro-blogging service that enables users to send and read messages (up to 140 characters) known as tweets.
-Since it’s creation in 2006, the number of users has grown to more than 100 million worldwide.
-One of the founders, Evan Williams, describes Twitter not as a social network but as an information network.
-He says “It tells people what they care about as it is happening in the world”.
-My first tweet on 22 Jun 2009, was a sales tip on detecting your niche and creating qualifying questions.
+Since its creation in 2006, the number of users has grown to more than 100 million worldwide.
+One of the founders, Evan Williams, describes Twitter as not a social network but an information network.
+He says, “It tells people what they care about as it is happening in the world.”
+On 22 Jun 2009, my first tweet was a sales tip on detecting your niche and creating qualifying questions.

-Twitter has been encouraging its use as a business tool through ‘Twitter 101’, a web-based tutorial aimed at business users.
+Twitter has been encouraging its use as a business tool through ‘Twitter 101’, a web-based tutorial for business users.
 Dell said that $9M of its 2009 sales came directly through Facebook and Twitter combined.
-SOHOs and SMEs can also benefit from using Twitter, since they can compete on equal terms with MNCs within the Twitter platform.
+SOHOs and SMEs can also benefit from using Twitter since they can compete equally with MNCs within the Twitter platform.

 When I’m delivering in-house sales training for SMEs and MNCs, I suggest each of their sales professionals create a Twitter account and tweet about time-sensitive offers or events that would genuinely interest their followers.
 An analysis of 2,000 tweets over a 2-week period in August 2009 separated them into the following six categories: pointless babble (41%),